Semi-discrete unbalanced optimal transport and quantization: Introduction

 Quantization of measures refers to the problem of finding the best approximation of a diffuse measure by a discrete measure \cite{GrafLuschgy2000}, \cite[Sec.~33]{Gruber07}.
 For example, the classical quantization problem with respect to the Wasserstein-$p$ metric, $p \in [1,\infty)$, is the following: Given $\mu \in L^1(\Omega)$, $\Omega \subset \R^d$, $\int_\Omega \mu(x) \, \d x = 1$, find a discrete probability measure $\nu = \sum_{i=1}^M m_i \delta_{x_i}$ that gives the best approximation of $\mu$ in the Wasserstein-$p$ metric,

 We call $Q^M_p$ the \emph{quantization error}.
 Problems of this form arise in a wide range of applications including economic planning and optimal location problems \cite{BollobasStern72,BouchitteJimenezMahadevan2011,ButtazzoSantambrogio2009}, finance \cite{PagesPhamPrintems2004}, numerical integration \cite[Sec.~2.2]{DuFaberGunzburger99}, \cite[Sec.~2.3]{PagesPhamPrintems2004}, energy-driven pattern formation \cite{BournePeletierRoper,LarssonChoksiNave2016}, and approximation of initial data for particle (meshfree) methods for PDEs.
-If $\mu$ is a discrete measure, with support of cardinality $N \gg M$, then applications include image and signal compression \cite{DuGunzburgerJuWang2006,GershoGray1992} and data clustering ($k$-means clustering) \cite{MacQueen67,ThorpeTheilJohansenCade15}.
-If $\nu$ is a one dimensional measure (supported on a set of Hausdorff dimension $1$), then the quantization problem is known as the irrigation problem \cite{LuSlepcev2013,MosconiTilli2005}.
-An alternative approach to quantization using gradient flows is given in \cite{CagliotiGolseIacobelli2015}.
+An approach to quantization using gradient flows is given in \cite{CagliotiGolseIacobelli2015,Iacobelli2018}.
+We mention a few important variations on the classical quantization problem.
+The case where the masses $m_1,\ldots,m_M$ are fixed and the minimisation in \eqref{eq:ClassicalQuantization} is only taken over $x_1,\ldots,x_M$ is considered for example in \cite{BKRS20,MerigotSantambrogioSarrazin,LevyCentroidalPower}.
+The case where $\mu$ is a discrete measure, with support of cardinality $N \gg M$, has applications in image and signal compression \cite{DuGunzburgerJuWang2006,GershoGray1992} and data clustering ($k$-means clustering) \cite{MacQueen67,ThorpeTheilJohansenCade15}.
+If $\nu$ is a one-dimensional measure (supported on a set of Hausdorff dimension $1$), then the quantization problem is known as the \emph{irrigation problem} \cite{LuSlepcev2013,MosconiTilli2005}.
+In this paper we consider the variation where the Wasserstein-$p$ metric in \eqref{eq:ClassicalQuantization} is replaced by an unbalanced transport metric.

 It can be shown that the quantization problem \eqref{eq:ClassicalQuantization} can be rewritten as an optimization problem in terms of the particle locations $\{ x_i \}_{i=1}^M$ and their Voronoi tessellation: